sateffen/coredns-ip-destination-guard/README.md

 A firewall managed by DNS acts as an additional layer of security for your systems.
 Especially on servers or autonomous systems
 (machines, IoT and similar) the destinations are limited to a set of domains you want to connect to.
 You can either provide a fixed set of domains by any other CoreDNS plugin, limiting the reachable destinations quite a lot, or use a security-focused upstream DNS like [Quad9](https://quad9.net/) and prevent your system from connecting to any known malicious system in case an intruder tries to execute a malicious loader.
+This works even if such a malicious loader tries to use its own DNS (regardless of pure DNS, DoT or DoH), because if this plugin (so CoreDNS) doesn't process that DNS response, that IP is not allowed.

 ## Bonus